Employee Resource Groups

 “Georgia Southern University celebrates diversity in all its forms.
 All populations will feel valued and respected, regardless of race, gender, ethnicity, religion, national origin, age, sexual orientation or identity, education or disability.
 In addition, the University will capitalize on distinctive, unique campus cultures while encouraging strong institutional unity.”— Georgia Southern Strategic Plan, 2019

-Georgia Southern University is committed to supporting the growth and development of a diverse and inclusive workforce through fostering the development of Employee Resource Groups (ERGs).
-These groups cultivate and strengthen workplace effectiveness and leadership abilities, support recruitment and retention efforts, offer opportunities for professional development; and promote career growth and success in the workplace.
+Georgia Southern University is committed to supporting the growth and development of a diverse and inclusive workforce through fostering the development of Employee Resource Groups (ERGs) as part of our Inclusive Excellence Action Plan Strategy 2-B. These groups cultivate and strengthen workplace effectiveness and leadership abilities, support recruitment and retention efforts, offer opportunities for professional development, and promote career growth and success in the workplace.

 ERGs are an employee-led initiative that provide members of the University faculty and staff the ability to engage in opportunities that promote the following themes: